Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

     tensorboard --logdir ./lightning_logs

-Which will generate automatic tensorboard logs.
+Which will generate automatic tensorboard logs (or with the logger of your choice).

 .. figure:: /_images/mnist_imgs/mnist_tb.png
    :alt: mnist CPU bar